Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 ### Kill switches

-- **Purpose**: Emergency levers that can quickly disable certain functionalities or features
+- **Purpose**: Quickly disable certain functionalities or features.
 - **Benefits**: Immediate remediation in the face of unexpected, critical incidents.
 - **Lifespan**: Long-term or even permanent.

-Kill switches allow teams to quickly turn off certain functionalities or features in response to critical issues like severe performance degradations or security vulnerabilities.
+Kill switches act as emergency levers that can quickly turn off certain functionalities or features in response to critical issues like severe performance degradations or security vulnerabilities.
 Unlike other operational flags, kill switches are designed for rapid, decisive action in crisis situations.
 They often impact user-facing features to preserve overall system stability or security.
 By preemptively implementing these switches, teams can ensure they have a fail-safe mechanism to maintain control over the system’s operational integrity, even under adverse conditions.

 Contrary to the short-lived nature of most feature flags, kill switches are inherently long-term or even permanent tools within a system’s architecture.
 Their enduring presence allows for ongoing protection against unforeseen critical events.
 However, these switches must be regularly reviewed and tested to ensure they remain functional and relevant, adapting to the evolving system and operational requirements.

 ### Operational flags

-- **Purpose**: Transitions between technical implementations with minimal risk.
+- **Purpose**: Transition between technical implementations with minimal risk.
 - **Benefits**: Thorough validation of changes in a live environment without disrupting the user experience.
 - **Lifespan**: Short-lived; a few days to a couple of weeks.